 Those entities are not authorised by us to use personal information for anything other than the purpose for which we supplied that information to them.
 We may also disclose personal information where you consent to us doing so.
 That consent may be written, verbal or implied from your conduct.

-Outstanding service campaigns and recalls may be made available to subsequent owners (if any) and/or prospects.
-We do not disclose any personally identifying information about you to subsequent owners of your vehicle.
+Details of outstanding service campaigns and recalls may be made available to subsequent owners (if any) and/or prospects.
+We do not disclose your personal information to subsequent owners of your vehicle.

-Our related entities and some of our service providers (including information technology service providers) may be located overseas and, as a result, personal information collected and held by Cupra may be transferred overseas.
-The countries in which these recipients may be located will vary from time to time, but may include Spain, India, Singapore, Germany, New Zealand, United Kingdom and the United States of America.
+Our related entities and some of our service providers (including information technology service providers) may be located overseas and, as a result, personal information collected and held by CUPRA may be transferred overseas.
+The countries in which these recipients may be located will vary from time to time, but may include Germany, Luxembourg, India, Singapore, New Zealand, Spain, Czech Republic, the Philippines, United Kingdom and the United States of America.